Our Inaugural Labial Landmark Selection

 differentiated vermillion surface epithelium (Winge Epithelium) seen along

-inferiorly-positioned procheilon.
+of an inferiorly-positioned procheilon.

 "The Winge's Peak, when visibly present and in motion, is one of the